 Satanic witchcraft is a cult of defiance against the constructs of a dictatorial society.
-If you are for something, your average satanic witch will be against it.
+If you are for something, your average Satanic Witch will be against it.
 They hold that no person can have authority over another without their consent.

 Satanic witches live by seven tenets:

-- Justice for all is the ongoing goal
+- Justice for all is the ongoing goal.

-- That a person's body is inviolable
+- A person's body is inviolable.

-- Beliefs should be in alignment with current scientific thinking
+- Beliefs should be in alignment with current scientific thinking.

 - People make mistakes.
-We should right our own wrongs
+We should right our own wrongs.

+Each of the above tenets is a guiding principle designed to inspire nobility and honour.
 Fair enough.
-I'd give my vote to a satanic witch over a politician any day of the week.
+I'd give my vote to a Satanic Witch over a politician any day of the week.

-51. Scandinavian Witch
+50. Scandinavian Witch

 Witchcraft is big in Scandinavia.
 Anne Mia Steno, a research assistant at the Danish Folklore Archives, says that almost everyone in Denmark knows a witch, even if they don't know it.
-Scandinavian witches are very diverse and they keep their practice secret.
+Scandinavian witches are diverse and keep their practice secret.
 She also estimates that one in every four witches is a man.
 Scandinavian witchcraft takes elements from many other traditions, including, of course, the Norse tradition.

-52. Sea Witch
+51. Sea Witch

-A sea witch may practice the art of austromancy; a method of divination based on the tides.
+A Sea Witch may practice the art of austromancy, a method of divination based on the tides.

-53. Secular Witch
+52. Secular Witch

 Shaman is a term for a magician who works magick by deliberately entering an altered state of consciousness.
-Shamans and shamanism is found all over the world in the ethnic religions of many peoples.
+Shamans and shamanism are found all over the world in the ethnic religions of many peoples.
 The word is a western construct.
 Each tribe or society will have a different name for their personal shaman.